maurodelazeri/erigon-test/redis-state/README.md

 2. **Complete Blockchain Data**: Store accounts, storage, code, transactions, receipts, logs, and blocks
 3. **Real-time Updates**: Data is written to Redis as blocks are processed
 4. **Chain Reorganization Handling**: Proper tracking of canonical chain during reorgs
+5. **Simple Configuration**: Just provide a Redis URL and the integration is automatically enabled

 ## Data Storage Model